-- All Temporary Fireworks Retailer applications for July 4th season, must be submitted to the Department by Wednesday, June 21, 2023.
+- All Temporary Fireworks Retailer applications for New Year's season, must be submitted to the Department by Friday, December 15, 2023.
 Applications submitted after this date will be subject to an additional $200 processing fee per facility.
 No exceptions.

 - You may access the permitting software here: https://bps.llr.sc.gov/